Cole Palmer and Chelsea: Injuries, fatigue and form - what are the big issues and how are they best solved?

 Cole Palmer has suffered a drop off in form and has picked up a groin injury, but is still Chelsea's best player; his importance to the club's success under Enzo Maresca is more apparent then ever, which beckons the question: is Palmer's form actually indicative of issues elsewhere?

 Enzo Maresca has tried to rubbish claims that Chelsea are not the same prospect without Cole Palmer.
-But it’s a difficult statement to substantiate.
+But it is a difficult statement to substantiate.
 The numbers are tough to hide from.

 And the fact he was rushed back from a groin problem to play against Manchester United at the weekend, before being forced to withdraw after 21 minutes is further proof.
 Even half fit, Palmer's inclusion was deemed a risk worth taking.